On this page

 Childcare organisations (childcare centres, playgroups and childminding agencies) and care providers must join an independent dispute committee.

-Owners of childcare centres, playgroups and childminding agencies must register with the Childcare Disputes Committee (Dutch).
+Owners of childcare centres, playgroups and childminding agencies must register with the Childcare Disputes Committee (in Dutch).
 Part of this organisation is the National Counter for Childcare Complaints.
 You also must have a complaints procedure yourself, in which you explain how you deal with complaints lodged by parents or parent committees.

 Handling of complaints